 how much pasta should I make?

-If you opt for 8 ounces, hold back on adding all of the sauce at once.
+This recipe was makes enough sauce to coat 12 ounces of pasta.
+If you prefer to use an 8-ounce box (like Banza), hold back on adding all of the sauce at once.
 If you don’t use it all, leftovers are great on grain bowls, breakfast sandwiches, roasted veggies, or of course a future pasta night.

 cottage cheese kale sauce pasta